• Skip to main content

 If you cannot find it, then you can use a can of coconut milk!
 In that case, try to chill the can ahead of time and then, simply scoop out the top cream portion (measure about ½-3/4 cup).

-• Frozen pineapple: easy to find in any grocery stores in the freezer section.
+• Frozen pineapple: easy to find in any grocery store in the freezer section.
 I used the one from the brand 365, but choose any kind.
 You could also make it from fresh fruits!
 In that case, you will have to chop the pineapple and freeze the chunks the night before.
-Freeze the pieces apart from each other by placing them on a parchment paper covered baking sheet, so it is easier to grab a few pieces at the time.
+Freeze the pieces apart from each other by placing them on a parchment paper-covered baking sheet, so it is easier to grab a few pieces at the time.
 Same thing if you want to use canned pineapple: use unsweetened, drain and freeze overnight before blending.

 • Pineapple juice: I used the organic natural pineapple juice from the brand Lakewood.
 Choose a juice that's not made from concentrate and without added sweetener, if possible.
 If you don't have any or don't want to use juice, then use water!